Why is grass good for dogs

 Generally, eating grass is not harmful to dogs.
 However, if a dog consumes large amounts of grass or if the grass is treated with pesticides or chemicals, it can lead to gastrointestinal issues or other health problems.
 It’s important for dog owners to ensure that their pets only graze on untreated grass and to monitor their behaviour to ensure that grass consumption does not become excessive.

-See also Are golden retrievers good with other dogs
+See also Is caesars good for dogs

 How does grass affect a dog’s behaviour?